3v0k4/contact-page/blog/posts/2020-01-06-posting-a-tweet-with-haskell.md

 ---
-title: Tweet a Blog Post via command line
+title: Tweeting a Blog Post via command line
 description: Using a Haskell script to post a tweet about a blog post with a frontmatter as used in Jekyll markdown files.
 author: Riccardo
 tags: